HP TECH TAKES /...

 A (brief) history of human-computer interaction

 Long before HCI existed as a field of study, the idea of an electronically-powered computing machine seemed far-fetched.
-While designs for simplistic calculating tools had been circulating since the 1600s, English inventor Charles Babbage was the first to formulate a feasible plan for a mechanical computer .
+While designs for simplistic calculating tools had been circulating since the 1600s, English inventor Charles Babbage was the first to formulate a feasible plan for a mechanical computer in the 1800s .

 Babbage received many grants from the British government to construct the device, which he called the Difference Engine.
 This machine could theoretically calculate complex problems and store data for later processing, just like a modern computer.
 However, he failed to complete the project after becoming fixated on a new idea: The Analytical Engine.